MihaiKuro/js-learning/README.md

 # js-learning
-a simple rock paper scissors game only in javascript and still trying to complete it
+a simple rock paper scissors game only jscript in the script tag